 About lipolysis, new data and recent publications have explained that radiofrequency, ultrasounds and cryolyse could have positive action to dissolve fat and to improve some unaesthetic disorders like cellulite.

 These non invasive procedures intend to replace the surgical liposculpture with success.
 Nowadays, Aesthetic Medicine has the necessary tools to address all major disorders within the aesthetic field.
-After 40 years, Aesthetic Medicine is now active in 27 countries in the world (France, Italy, Spain, Belgium, Morocco, Poland, Russia, Switzerland, Romania, Kazakhstan, Algeria, Brazil, Argentina, Uruguay, Venezuela, Colombia, Chile, Mexico, U.S.A, Canada, South Korea, and recently Ecuador, China, South Africa, Turkey, Ukraine and Georgia).
+After 40 years, Aesthetic Medicine is now active in 30 countries in the world (France, Italy, Spain, Belgium, Morocco, Poland, Russia, Switzerland, Romania, Kazakhstan, Algeria, Argentina, Uruguay, Venezuela, Colombia, Chile, Mexico, U.S.A, Canada, Ecuador, China, South Africa, Turkey, Ukraine, Georgia, Crotia, Portugal and recently Bolivia, Guatemala, India e Peru).

 What is the future of Aesthetic Medicine?